Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

 While progress has been made, current simulation techniques address only a limited subset of GKP-encoded computations.
 Specifically, Refs.~\cite{bermejo-vega2016, garcia-alvarez2020, calcluth2022, calcluth2023,hahn2024b} provide efficient algorithms for simulating circuits initialized in stabilizer states encoded in ideal (\textit{i.e.}, infinitely squeezed) GKP states, followed by Gaussian operations (including, but not limited to, encoded Clifford operations) and homodyne measurements.
 However, these methods cannot address the more practically relevant scenario of realistic (\textit{i.e.}, finitely squeezed) GKP states encoding general potentially non-stabilizer states.

 Therefore, there is a critical need for new methods to simulate realistic GKP-encoded computations.
 Here, we propose a simulation algorithm designed to estimate the probability distribution of measurement outcomes for realistic GKP states undergoing encoded Clifford operations and encoded Pauli measurements, specifically for odd-dimensional GKP qudits.
+Qudit quantum computation is recently gaining both theoretical and experimental interest, in view, for instance, of enhanced algorithmic efficiency and simulation of high-dimensional systems (see Ref.~\cite{wang2020qudits} and references therein).
 We also provide a weak simulation algorithm for the case of infinitely squeezed GKP states.

-We do so by generalizing the Zak-Gross Wigner function, introduced for a single-mode in Ref.~\cite{davis2024}, to the case of $n$ modes and by showing that it satisfies crucial properties that make it amenable to tackle the simulation of quantum circuits.
+We do so by generalizing the Zak-Gross Wigner (ZGW) function, introduced for a single-mode in Ref.~\cite{davis2024}, to the case of $n$ modes and by showing that it satisfies crucial properties that make it amenable to tackle the simulation of quantum circuits.
 Such a Wigner function positively represents ideal stabilizer GKP states, while it is negative for magic GKP states and any finitely squeezed GKP states.
-Inspired by Ref.~\cite{pashayan2015}, our simulation algorithm has runtime scaling with the amount of negativity of the Zak-Gross Wigner function.
+Inspired by Ref.~\cite{pashayan2015}, our simulation algorithm has runtime scaling with the amount of negativity of the ZGW function.